 Extra virgin olive oil

-1. Roughly chop the onion and pop it in a large pot or saucepan with a tsp of olive oil on a medium heat.
-Cook for about five minutes until it starts to soften.
-Once soft add the chopped garlic and cook for a further 2 minutes.
-Add a couple of tablespoons of water if the onions are starting to brown to help them steam rather than fry.
+1. Roughly chop the onion and pop it in a large pot or saucepan with a tsp of olive oil, on a medium heat.
+Cook for about 5 mins until it starts to soften.
+Once soft, add the chopped garlic and cook for a further 2 mins (add a dash of water to help them steam if they start to sizzle).

 2. Roughly chop the tomatoes and add them to the pan along with the tomato puree.
-Give it a good stir and cook for a further five minutes, until the tomatoes start to break down a bit.
-Add the wine and the can of plum tomatoes, break the plum tomatoes up with a spoon and give it another good stir.
-Up the heat until the sauce begins to boil then reduce it back down to a low simmer.
-Add the dried herbs and season with salt and pepper and cook for 15-20 minutes, stirring frequently.
+Give it a good stir and cook for a further 5 mins, until the tomatoes start to break down a bit.
+Add the wine and the can of plum tomatoes.
+Break the plum tomatoes up with a spoon and give it another good stir.
+Up the heat until the sauce begins to boil, then reduce down to a simmer.
+Add the dried herbs and season with salt and pepper and cook for a further 10 mins, stirring frequently.

-3. Meanwhile rinse and drain your butterbeans and put to one side (you’ll steam/boil them five minutes before you serve your dish).
+3. Meanwhile rinse and drain your butterbeans and put to one side (you’ll steam/boil them 5 minutes before you serving).

 4. Weigh out your pasta and bring a large saucepan of water to the boil.
-When you’re sauce is 10 minutes away from being cooked add your pasta to the boiling water and season with salt (follow packet instructions).
-This is also a good time to get a smaller saucepan ready to steam/boil your kale and butter beans together (I tend to steam mine but it’s up to you, just remember to season them.)
+When you’re sauce is 10 mins away from being cooked, add your pasta to the boiling water and season with salt (follow packet instructions).
+This is also a good time to get a smaller saucepan ready to steam/boil your kale and butter beans together (I tend to steam mine but it’s up to you, just remember to season them).

-5. Whilst the pasta is boiling and your veg steaming take the tomato sauce off the heat and blitz with a hand blender or pop it into a regular blender.
-Be careful not to over blend the sauce though, you still want a bit of texture!
+5. Whilst the pasta is boiling and your veg steaming take the tomato sauce off the heat and blitz with a hand blender or pop into a regular blender.
+Be careful not to over blend the sauce, you still want a bit of texture.

-6. Finally drain your pasta and portion onto plates, top with grated cheese, a drizzle of extra virgin olive oil and season with salt and pepper.
+6. Finally drain your pasta and portion onto plates.
+Top with grated cheese, a drizzle of extra virgin olive oil and season with salt and pepper.
 Serve with the steamed butterbeans and kale.
 Good times.
-(You’ll have plenty of pasta sauce left over so keep it in an airtight tupperware or jar in the fridge for up to a week or portion it out and freeze for up to three months.)

 If you’ve had a go at making my tomato pasta with greens and beans or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org